jberry47/ddpsc_phenotypercv/README.md

 ```

 ### Building the program on DDPSC Infrastructure
 Both OpenCV and Eigen3 depedencies are in unconventional locations that are not found with cmake.
-To build the program on the infrastructure there is a bash script that links to everything needed and can be run with:
+To build the program on the infrastructure, there is a bash script in the misc directory of this repo that links to everything needed, and can be run with:
 ```bash
 cd ddpsc_phenotypercv/misc
 ./pull_compile_phenocv.sh